 1. Check the Client's Registry to see if a reboot is required

-Once deemed this is the issue in the environment: Wait for the Software Update Cycle to execute on the client(s) once more to resolve this temporary problem.
-However, if unable to wait for another Software Update Cycle / Reboot Event; review the following work around:
+Once deemed this is the issue in the environment, wait for the Software Update Cycle to execute on the client(s) once more to resolve this temporary problem.
+However, if unable to wait for another Software Update Cycle / Reboot Event; review the work around section if needed.

 Work Around: run the attached sql files to update the views in the Symantec_CMDB database; vPMCore_SWDEventExecutionSuccessByComputer and vPMCore_SWDEventExecutionSuccessByComputer2

-- Note: The change made slows down the view slightly when rendering the report.
+Note: This change slows down the view slightly when rendering the report.
 In most environments it will not be noticeable; however, larger databases may see a greater impact.

 Workaround Addition 2: View the attached 'Custom RebootRequired Inventory_Dataclass_Report.zip' file; walks through the process to create a custom Inventory Job (gather reboot data without event), custom DataClass (store inventory in database) and custom Report (view data in Console).